 Halva recipe

-Eastern sweetness called halva occupies a leading place in the countries of the East, and in other countries it does not lag behind the popularity of chocolate, cakes and pastries.
-There are several varieties of such a dessert: sunflower, pistachio, peanut and sesame.
-These are the most basic types, and manufacturers also produce halva in chocolate, or with the addition of cocoa, raisins and candied fruits.
+Oriental sweet called halva occupies a leading place in the countries of the East, and in other countries it does not lag behind the popularity of chocolate, cakes and pastries.
+There are several varieties of this dessert: sunflower, pistachio, peanut and sesame.
+These are the most basic types; manufacturers also produce halva in chocolate, or with the addition of cocoa, raisins and candied fruits.

-For many years, the recipe for oriental sweetness was a secret, passed down only from generation to generation among those who were directly involved in the production of halva.
-The delicacy is prepared by whipping caramel syrup with grated nuts or seeds.
+For many years, the recipe for the oriental sweet was a secret, passed down only from generation to generation by those who were directly involved in the production of halva.
+The delicacy is prepared by whipping caramel molasses with ground nuts or seeds.
 In industrial production, manufacturers add a natural foaming agent.

-Seeds and nuts are initially cleaned of peels and impurities due to friction against the walls of a special container.
-Then they are peeled off and washed with water.
+Seeds and nuts are initially cleaned of peels and impurities by friction against the walls of a special container.
+Then they are peeled from the shells and washed with water.
 Next, heat treatment is carried out - the raw materials are dried and fried at temperatures up to 300 degrees.
-Oils and beneficial properties remain, but moisture evaporates.
+Oils and beneficial properties remain, and moisture evaporates.

-Using an extruder, seeds or nuts are ground to a pasty state 2-4 times.
-In large industries, caramel is made from water, granulated sugar and molasses.
+Using an extruder, seeds or nuts are ground to a paste 2-4 times.
+In large productions, caramel is made from water, granulated sugar and molasses.
 It is needed for the plasticity and sweetness of the future halva.
 The molasses is boiled to a thick and viscous consistency, adding a foaming agent at the end.

-After that, the nut or sunflower mass is mixed with caramel and kneaded with his own hand or with the help of a special mixing machine to a solid and crumbly state.
-After that, the finished product is packaged in packages.
+After this, the nut or sunflower mass is mixed with caramel and kneaded with your own hands or using a special mixing machine until it becomes solid and crumbly.
+After this, the finished product is packaged.

 Initially, halva was made from roasted and ground nuts or sesame seeds with the addition of a small amount of honey.
-Occasionally, chicken eggs were added to the mass for the airiness of the halva.
+Occasionally chicken eggs were added to the mass to make the halva more airy.
 Then they began to replace honey with granulated sugar, making sugar syrup from it and adding it to the main ingredient.
-It became easier, cheaper and more affordable, since honey was not cheap at all.
-Nuts were also expensive, so they began to be replaced with sunflower seeds, which became the primary reason for the mass production of sunflower halva.
-And nut varieties have become just varieties from the main, sunflower halva.
+It became easier, cheaper and more accessible, since honey was not cheap at all.
+Nuts were also not cheap, so they began to replace them with sunflower seeds, which became the root cause of the mass production of sunflower halva.
+And the nut options have become simply variations from the main, sunflower halva.

-To date, the composition of the sweets also includes various foaming agents, most often licorice root or marshmallow root.
-Modern manufacturers of oriental sweets add candied fruits, raisins, cocoa, vanilla, chocolate to halva.
+Today, sweets also include various foaming agents, most often licorice root or marshmallow root.
+Modern producers of oriental sweets add candied fruits, raisins, cocoa, vanilla, and chocolate to halva.
 Before purchasing, you should carefully study the packaging and composition.
-Natural halva is stored for no more than 60 days, if the shelf life is specified for more than two months, then most likely the manufacturers add harmful additives and preservatives there, which is not very useful for the body.
+Natural halva is stored for no more than 60 days; if the expiration date is indicated for more than two months, then the manufacturers probably add harmful additives and preservatives, which is not very beneficial for the body.

 Halva recipe